8 Multifamily Housing Trends in 2020 (Pre & Post-COVID)

 Renters will want to live in multicultural communities that hire and support their local minorities – and at the end of the day want to live in a building that hires those similar to their background.
 They also expect to live in a building that showcases its diversity and acknowledges cultural events for all members of the community.

-Add a virtual restaurant to the list of your building’s amenities
+Add a virtual restaurant to your community’s amenities.
+Residents love it!

 8. Rising Rents, Rent-Cap Law, & Rent Moratoriums